 Carers sometimes carry on regardless through coughs, flu, stomach upsets and worse.
-It’s important though not to seeing your doctor if you feel unwell but particularly if you feel faint or dizzy or have unexplained pains.
+It’s important though to see your doctor if you feel unwell but particularly if you feel faint or dizzy or have unexplained pains.
 Seeing your doctor can lead to the problem being dealt with more quickly and effectively.
 Although it is hard to stop and rest while caring, it is important to try and take some time to rest, even with minor illnesses.
 Your body will have a better chance of making a quick recovery.

 It is important as soon as you begin caring that you let your GP know you are a carer.
 This can be recorded on your medical records.
 If they know you are a carer and likely to be under pressure at times, they will find it easier to offer the advice and support you need.
 Your GP may be able to help you as a carer by: